 The main villain of Star Fox Assault.
 The Hive Queen of the Aparoids, she wants all life forms to become one with her hive, because she believes only through assimilating living souls can she and her species truly evolve.
 A big fan of Mind Rape.

 Assimilation Plot: She considers it necessary for the genetic advancement of her species.

 Creepy Monotone: She is the only Aparoid in the entire game to have a voice.
 And boy, is it a creepy one...
 Those infected by the Aparoids also start taking on this form of speaking (particularly Pigma).

-Death by Irony: Tries to essentially commit galaxy-wide genocide by wiping out every single known form of life and replacing it with that of the Aparoids, often by infecting machines or the living cells of other creatures.
-Is killed by having what is essentially a genetic bomb fired into her, which targets cells in her body designed for "apoptosis" (an actual scientific term relating to the death of cellular activity), which due to her Hive Mind connection ensures the complete and utter destruction of the entire Aparoid race.
+Death by Irony: Tries to commit galaxy-wide genocide by wiping out every single known form of life and replacing it with that of the Aparoids, often by infecting machines or the living cells of other creatures.
+He's killed by having what is a genetic bomb fired into her, which targets cells in her body designed for "apoptosis" (an scientific term relating to the death of cellular activity), which due to her Hive Mind connection ensures the complete and utter destruction of the entire Aparoid race.

 Mind Rape: Attempts this on the Star Fox team (Fox in particular) when they meet her face to face, but fails.